microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraMSApplicationExtensionProperty.md

 ```

 This command removes the extension property that has the specified ID from an application in Microsoft Entra ID.
+- ObjectId:  The ObjectId of the specified Application.
+- ExtensionPropertyId: The unique ID of the extension property to remove.

 ## PARAMETERS